MatthewJDavis/matthewjdavis.github.io/_posts/2021-01-23-okta-terraform.md

 - terraform
 tags:
 - terraform okta
-published: false
+published: true
 ---
 January 2021

 # Overview

-This post will cover adding an application to Okta with Terraform.
+This post will cover adding an application to [Okta] with [Terraform].
+Okta is a cloud based Identity and Access management provider and Terraform allows you to manage resources such as AWS, Azure and many other providers including Okta with the Hashicorp language.

-I was following the tutorial [ASP.NET Core 3.0 MVC Secure Authentication] that required an application to be created, I had heard there was a Terraform provider available for Okta so decided to try it out and have documented the process below.
+I was following the tutorial [ASP.NET Core 3.0 MVC Secure Authentication] with Okta that required an application to be created, I had heard there was a Terraform provider available for Okta so decided to try it out and have documented the process below.

-Terraform allows you to manage resources such as AWS, Azure and many other providers including Okta with the Hashicorp language.

 [Install Terraform] following the official guide.
 I am using the latest version available at this time: v0.14.5.
+See the [provider requirements] if using Terraform v.012 or below.
 This was carried out on a Ubuntu system using bash so adjust environment variables and commands to other systems as required.

 This is not an extensive tutorial on Terraform, the [official tutorial site] is a great resource and I highly recommend checking it out.
 The details in this post should be enough to get you up an running with Terraform and Okta.

 ## Set up Okta dev account

-Register for an [Okta developer account] if you've not already done so - currently it is free and allows you to create 5 applications to test out.
+Register for an [Okta developer account] if you've not already done so - currently it is free and allows you to create 5 applications.

-Login to the dev portal and create an API token for the user keep this safe and secure, it's need to create a less privilege user shortly (alternatively you can create another user via the portal and assigning it to the Application Administrator role and skip down to the Create Application section).
+Login to the dev portal and create an API token for the user keep this safe and secure, it's need to create a less privilege user shortly (alternatively you can create another user via the portal and assigning it to the [Application Administrator role] and skip down to the Create Application section).

 ![Create API token in portal](/images/terraform-okta/api-token.png)